HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### `rel=preconnect`

 In some cases, resources displayed on a page would come from another origin.
-In this case the ‘rel=preconnect’ attribute can be used on a link element to advice browsers about this fact.
-Note that useful it may seem to add this option to your site, since it’s a relatively cheap operation, there could be situations when additional CPU time is going to be utilised by establishing such connections.
+In this case the 'rel=preconnect' attribute can be used on a link element to advice browsers about this fact.
+Note that useful it may seem to add this option to your site, since it's a relatively cheap operation, there could be situations when additional CPU time is going to be utilised by establishing such connections.
 Interesting enough both on desktop and mobile we have seen a tiny amount of pages utilising this technique on desktop and mobile: 0.000054%, 0.000016% respectively.

 ### Usage of `data-url` vs `src` attribute

 Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64 encoded image to a webpage.
 There are several benefits to using this solution (fast load times being one) but has several drawbacks as well (size).
-The usage of these doesn’t seem to be that widespread, 0.9% of the pages utilise data URLs for displaying images.
+The usage of these doesn't seem to be that widespread, 0.9% of the pages utilise data URLs for displaying images.

 ### SEO & Accessibility